toitlang/jaguar/README.md

 ## How do I use it?

-First you'll need to have a [Go development environment](https://go.dev) properly set up.
+First you'll need to have a [Go development environment](https://go.dev) properly set up (remember to add `$HOME/go/bin` or `%USERPROFILE%\go\bin` to your `PATH`).
 Using that you can install the `jag` command line tool using `go install`:

 ``` sh
 go install github.com/toitlang/jaguar/cmd/jag@latest
 ```

-Remember to add `$HOME/go/bin` or `%USERPROFILE%\go\bin` to your `PATH`.
 Next step is to let `jag` download and configure the Toit SDK and the associated tools for flashing the Jaguar application onto your ESP32:

 ``` sh
 jag setup